Sanjujc/sanjujc/README.md

 - [**LinkedIn:**] (https://www.linkedin.com/in/sanjujayachandran/)
 - [**GitHub:**] (https://github.com/Sanjujc)

 Feel free to reach out if you want to discuss software development, collaboration opportunities, or just have a tech chat.
-I'm always open to connecting with fellow developers!
+I'm always open to connecting with fellow developers!.

 ## 🙏 Acknowledgments
 I believe in continuous learning, and I want to express my gratitude to the developer community for the inspiration and knowledge sharing.